New Zealand Made Made from 100% Raw Milk 100% Fresh UHT Milk No Added Colours No Artificial Flavours No Preservatives No Added Sugar

 The shipping company must ensure that the products are accompanied by all EAD (export accompanied documents) that is required by the importing country, including:

 The product is shipped to China and checked by China Customs on arrival.
-China Customs check the import documentation to confirm all requirements have been met and may test the product again prior to releasing it into the country.
+China Customs check the import documentation to confirm all requirements have been met and may test the product again prior to releasing it into their country.

 Once cleared, the product is sent to the distribution warehouse.